bacpop/bacpop-website/content/jobs/index.md

 * Knowledge of machine learning methods, especially those applied to biological sequences.
 * Experience working with high-performance computing (HPC) clusters.

-*Contract information*
+*Contract information:*

 This is a **fixed-term** internship position of **up to 7 months**, expected to start from the **1st June 2026** (or later if needed), and run until the **31st December 2026** (inclusively).

 This internship **is paid**.

-*Application process*
+*Application process:*

 To apply, please send the following **in a compressed file** (`.tar.gz` or `.zip`) to [**vrbouza@ebi.ac.uk**](mailto:vrbouza@ebi.ac.uk) by the closing date.

-* **Curriculum vitae**, including in particular a short description (maximum 6 lines) of up to two programming projects you have worked in, explaining your contribution (if there is, providing link to the public repository is recommended).
+* **Curriculum vitae** (PDF format), including in particular a short description (maximum 6 lines) of up to two programming projects you have worked in, explaining your contribution (if there is, providing link to the public repository is recommended).
-* Short **cover letter** (maximum 1 page) describing your background, your interest in the project, and any relevant experience.
+* Short **cover letter** (maximum 1 page, PDF format) describing your background, your interest in the project, and any relevant experience.

 Shortlisted candidates will be contacted by e-mail for an introductory call.
 We expect to complete the selection process by early May 2026 or sooner.